 Where to stay

 Belfast has an ample supply of budget hotels to choose from and a double room, two-night weekend break costs from around €130 (at time of publishing this article) in a Holiday Inn/ Ramada Encore/ Travel Lodge/ Park Inn/ Ibis style hotel.
-I usually choose the Cathedral quarter to stay in as it is close to everything and only a 30-minute walk to the Titanic Museum.
+I love the accessibility of the Cathedral quarter to stay in as it is close to everything and only a 30-minute walk to the Titanic Museum.
 I usually choose a chain/budget hotel as I am hardly in the hotel at all so it doesn’t need to be fancy.
-Of course, there are plenty of top notch hotels in the city to choose from but for my budget conscious teachers who want to be in the centre of the action without spending too much check out the list above for deals.
+Of course, there are plenty of top-notch hotels in the city to choose from but for my budget conscious teachers who want to be in the centre of the action without spending too much check out the list above for deals.

 Where to drink n’ dine